PRodriguez19/MMG3320-5320/docs/ch09/17_counting_reads.md

 !!! example "Class Exercise: Running RSeQC"

     1. **Copy Folder:** Make a copy of the following folder into your home directory:
     2. **Determine Strandedness:** HtSeq-count requires setting the `-s` parameter based on the RNA-Seq library preparation protocol.
-You will need to run RSeQC to determine which of the following three options to specify (... see the notes below on *how-to* run `RSeQC`):
+You will need to run RSeQC to determine which of the following three options to specify (see the notes below on *how-to* run `RSeQC`):
         + `-s yes`, reads are mapped to the same strand as the sense strand
         + `-s no`, reads can map to either strand (unstranded)
         + `-s reverse`, reads are mapped to the opposite strand (anti-sense)
-    3.

 **How To Run RSeQC:**